Welcome to Facebook. Here’s your Starter Guide to Using Facebook For Business in the UK

 If you have more time later, you can return to check what’s happening but be careful because it can become a bit like the Hotel California.
 Welcome To Facebook – You can check out any time you like… but you can never leave!

-If you have found this post helpful, it would be great if you could share it with your friends on Facebook by clicking like in the coloured section below.
+If you have found this post helpful, it would be great if you could share it with your friends on Facebook by clicking the Facebook Like button in the section below and posting the link as a status update on your page or personal profile.
+Many thanks.